 2. Focus on per-paycheck contributions, not yearly

-Instead, one Jellyvision customer frames HSA savings as a per-paycheck contribution.
-In their benefits marketing materials, they explain that the average employee at their company contributes $66 per paycheck to their HSA.
-That’s not a huge dent, but it makes a big difference—their employees save hundreds per year on taxes.
+Instead, frame HSA savings as a per-paycheck contribution.
+Explain that the average employee at their company contributes $66 per paycheck to their HSA.
+That’s not a huge dent, but it makes a big difference—and your employees will save hundreds per year on taxes.

 You might also like…